National Pool Lifeguard Qualification

-Overview

 The RLSS UK National Pool Lifeguard Qualification (NPLQ) is the standard qualification providing training to over 95% of lifeguards in the United Kingdom and Ireland.
 The NPLQ can also be delivered in other countries where trainers and training centres meet RLSS UK standards.
 The RLSS UK NPLQ qualifications and courses are administered by IQL UK Ltd, part of the Royal Life Saving Society charity.